huawei-noah/bolt/docs/INSTALL.md

   <img src="images/make.PNG" style="zoom:150%;" />

-  If GNU make has been installed successfully, you can see the uniquely determined GNU make version number(For example: 4.1).
+  If GNU make has been installed successfully, you can see the uniquely determined GNU make version number (e.g. 4.1).
 If you fail to see the version number or the number you see is lower than 3.81, please reinstall the GNU make tool on your server.
 You can refer to the [GNU make installation example](https://stackoverflow.com/questions/35568016/install-make-3-75-on-ubuntu-15-10) to implement the installation of GNU make and set the environment **PATH** to find it.

 - ### Cross compiler